Our team hold a wide range of skills and qualifications and include:

 Sally Croft is a retired chartered accountant with many years of experience working with small charities, social enterprises and businesses.
 She worked with Ernst & Young as the changes took place in Eastern Europe.
 Now semi-retired Sally is working with small charities and social enterprises mainly in the local community.
 She sits on the boards of both a charity and a small company.

-Reg.
-BACP Accredited Counsellor/Psychotherapist, Adv.
+Sarah Urwin; Chair and Health & Safety Lead Reg.
+MBACP (Accred) Counsellor/Psychotherapist.
+BSc., Adv.
 Dip.
-Couns, Dip.
-Supervision, FdA(Health Care), EAGALA Cert.
+Couns., Dip.
+Supervision, RMA, FdA(HCare), EAGALA Cert.
+Member HETI (Horses in Education & Therapy), Member Social Farms & Gardens.
 Sarah has a background in local government as well as agricultural management and training.
 However in the past seventeen years she has worked in Health and Social Care, ultimately as a Counsellor/Psychotherapist, latterly using Equine and Animal Assisted Therapy as an intervention.
 Sarah is a Supervisor and Trainer of practitioners across the UK and is passionate about this work, a fact which is often commented upon by her students and supervisees!

 Laurel Ellis; Social Work & Landscaping